thomasclarke1969/documentation/integration/ios/push-notifications.md

 }
 ```

-Your AppDelegate will be notified when your application that it has successfully registered with Apple’s Push Notification service via the following `UIApplicationDelegate` method.
+Your AppDelegate will be notified when your application has successfully registered with Apple’s Push Notification service via the following `UIApplicationDelegate` method.
 This method will provide a device token which must then be submitted to Layer.
 Copy and paste the following code into your AppDelegate.

 ```
 - (void)application:(UIApplication *)application didRegisterForRemoteNotificationsWithDeviceToken:(NSData *)deviceToken